startinmerc/startinmerc.github.io/README.md

 TO DO:

+* Implement master ScrollTrigger timeline for all scrollers
-* Gradient/noise on body background
+* Refresh pins etc. on resize
-* Pin portfolio navigation
+* Master timeline should fix page loads at non-top